zarf-dev/proposals/0019-refactor-image-operations/README.md

 [documentation style guide]: https://docs.zarf.dev/contribute/style-guide/ -->

-One of the core operations of Zarf is to push and pull container images across environments.
-Zarf uses Crane for this functionality, but has faced several bugs and issues in its Crane use.
-By switching the [images package](https://github.com/zarf-dev/zarf/tree/main/src/internal/packager/images) to utilize [oras-go](https://github.com/oras-project/oras-go) Zarf will resolve many of the issues it faces with Crane.
+One of the core functions of Zarf is to push and pull container images across environments.
+Zarf utilizes [Crane](https://github.com/google/go-containerregistry/blob/main/cmd/crane/doc/crane.md) for this functionality, but has faces several bugs and issues relating to Crane.
+By changing the [images package](https://github.com/zarf-dev/zarf/tree/main/src/internal/packager/images) to utilize [oras-go](https://github.com/oras-project/oras-go) Zarf will resolve many of the issues it faces with Crane.
 Additionally, Zarf will reap benefits from using the same library for container image operations and Zarf OCI package operations.

 ## Motivation